 The student will present seminars on current topics of biological research.
 Oral presentation techniques will be emphasized and a term paper is required.
 PREREQUISITE(S): Restricted to seniors majoring in biology.
-Restricted to seniors majoring in human biology.

-BIO4833: Research Problems (1-4) (1)
+BIO4833: Research Problems (1-4)

 Biology majors will have the opportunity to conduct supervised research on individual research problems or to assist staff members in their research.
 Laboratory hours, credits and fees will be determined on an individual basis.
 A research paper and presentation is required.
 PREREQUISITE: Permission of Department Chair.